sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

   signature algorithm.

-You can think of a SNIP as a signed combination of a routerstatus and a microdescriptor ... together with a little bit of the randomized routing table from Tor's current path selection code, all wrapped in a signature.
+You can think of a SNIP as a signed combination of a routerstatus and a microdescriptor... together with a little bit of the randomized routing table from Tor's current path selection code, all wrapped in a signature.